fireblade95402/Remote-DevContainers-Extras/Remote_linux_host_with_private_vnet.md

 - [Generate a new SSH Key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 # Troubleshooting
+- If you battle to SSH into the VM with an error related to man in the middle attack.
+Check the .ssh/known_hosts file for an entry for the same IP address.
+If so, delete the entry.
 - When logging in to Azure via cli (az login) you might get an error with a redirect.
 Look at the page and add the port highlighted to PORT forwarding. (e.g. Port 44563 -> localhost:44563)
   - Login with ```az login```:
     - ![az login](images/loginerror1.png)